rexxxonly/wataru-api/README.md

 ### Api Settings

-- `creator`: Displays the creator's name in the api response. and replace the "Your Name" with your code name.
+- `creator`: Displays the creator's name in the interface.
+Set to "auto" to use the repository owner's name.

 ### Links

 - `name`: Label for the link (e.g., "Source Code").
-- `url`: The URL to the resource. replace it with your repository link.
+- `url`: The URL to the resource.
+Use "auto" to automatically link to the current repository.

 ### Notifications